shclub/cka_question/cka_question.md

 > Question : Create a new namespace and create a pod in the namespace

 > TASK :
->  - namespace name : edu30
+>  - namespace name : 본인 namespace
 >  - pod name : eshop-main
 >  - image : ghcr.io/shclub/nginx:1.14
 >  - env : DB=mysql